AbdullahiAbdulkabir/AbdullahiAbdulkabir/README.md

 <br />
 <br />

-Hi, i'm [Abdullahi Abdulkabir](https://abdullahiabdulkabir.github.io/), a software engineer specializing in backend development with PHP/Laravel.
+Hi, I'm [Abdullahi Abdulkabir](https://abdullahiabdulkabir.github.io/), a software engineer specializing in backend development with PHP/Laravel.
 I also do frontend project on demand and do a little bit of DevOps while working on some projects.
 I am a community person, I learn alot from the tech communities and also give back to the community.

 - Co-organizer, [@gdgojofestac](https://gdg.community.dev/gdg-ojo-festac/)
 - Microsoft [Learn Student Ambassador](https://studentambassadors.microsoft.com/en-US/profile/49321)